-Sermon series: New Years 2019

-Sermon title: Be Sent

-Scripture Reading: Luke 10:25-37

-Clearwater Bay International Baptist Church January 13, 2019
+Sermon series: Last Things Sermon title: Be Sent Scripture Reading: Luke 10:25-37 Clearwater Bay International Baptist Church May 28, 2023 S.C.

-S.C.
 Brown, Pastor

-At the beginning of 2019, we are taking a look back at our Church Vision: reviewing what we should be focused on as a church and as individuals.

 We want to be people who BEHOLD God.
 That's first and foremost.
-We all need to love God with all of our heart, soul, mind and strength.
-The way that we behold God and get to know him is by being a 'beaver for the Bible.'
+We all need to love God with all of our heart, soul, strength and mind.

+The way that we Behold God and get to know him is by seeing him in his word and getting to know him.

 We also want to BELONG to the church in a deep way.
 How do we do that?
-By loving one another and building up one another with the gifts that God has given us.
+By loving one another and building up one another with the gifts that God has given us; one anothering one another.

-We are called to love God (Behold), love one another (Belong) and we are called to....
+We are called to love God (Behold),

+love one another (Belong) and we are called to....
 BE SENT as witnesses to those around us and around the world: both locally and globally.
 Make no mistake about it, as a follower of Jesus we ARE sent, whether we want to be or not.
 Every one of us is called to 'proclaim the excellencies of him who called us out of darkness and into his marvelous light.'
 1Peter 2:10